 If there is something big in your life you want to do, it’s a great thing to establish your why.
 Why are you setting that goal?
 It’s your “why” that will help you get through the tough times.
 When you have the focus and purpose behind what you are doing, you can push through when times get hard.
-If you know your why but are afraid to get started, I can help you get started and do it scared.
+If you know your “why” but are afraid to get started, I can help you get started, one step at a time.

 If fear is something you battle, read my post called Get off that negative fear train and start doing!

 Oh… and don’t forget to grab your copy of my free journal page to help you get started!
-Just hit the button below!
+Just subscribe to my Sincerely Christi Resource Library below!